Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 *The packet forwarder is a program running on the RGW that forwards RF packets receive by the concentrator to the NS through a IP/UDP link.*

 The Mltitech RGW has a default Packet Forwarder.
 We have to disable that Packet forwarder and set up the Chirpstack Packet Forwarder.
+*The source for the information below is :(https://www.chirpstack.io/gateway-bridge/gateway/multitech/#setting-up-the-packet-forwarder)*

 [For detailed information follow the Quick Start Guide]: https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf
 [A video tutorial could be found here]: https://www.multitech.net/developer/software/lora/getting-started-with-lora-conduit-aep/